 Mikailia Ulmer, age 11, knows a few things about bees.
-She was stung by two of them in the span of a week when she was just 4.
-Her parents suggested she research information about bees to help cope with her fear of the stinging insects.
-What Mikaila found in her research was a way to save the bees while becoming an entrepreneur.
+She was stung by two of them in the span of a week when she was just 4; naturally a frightening experience.
+But her parents suggested that she research information about bees to help cope with her fear of the stinging insects, and Mikaila found much more than just the basics.
+She learned about the peril bees face today and how vital they are to our way of life, and went from fearing them to wanting to help.
+So she devised a way to help save bees – and became an entrepreneur.

 Plight of the Bees

 Mikaila discovered that bees pollinate lots of crops useful to humans, and declining bee populations could create problems with the food chain.
 To help the bees, the young lady created her own kind of lemonade.
 The original flaxseed lemonade recipe comes from a cookbook, published in the 1940s, used by Mikaila’s great-grandmother.
 Mikaila, from Austin, Texas, added locally produced honey to the mix and then she donated part of the profits to bee-based organizations.

 This great idea soon took off into something Mikaila didn’t expect when she first started her lemonade sales.

 Bee Sweet Lemonade

 Mikaila frequently sells out of her entire supply at children’s entrepreneurial events.

 Eventually, the youngster caught the attention of “Shark Tank,” and she won a $60,000 prize to take Bee Sweet Lemonade to the next level.
 Thanks to the prize money and the television show, Whole Foods Market noticed Mikaila’s idea.
 Once the product hit store shelves, Whole Foods predicted Bee Sweet Lemonade would sell 140,000 bottles in 32 stores among four states.